CycloneDX/cyclonedx-php-composer/CONTRIBUTING.md

 ## Setup

-The development-setup requires PHP >= 7.4,
+The development-setup requires PHP >= 8.1.
-even though the project might support PHP 7.3 on runtime.

 To start developing simply run `composer run-script dev-setup` to install dev-dependencies and tools.